syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 The grid will be exported with its child grid.
 This can be achieved by enabling the `IncludeChildGrid` property of the respective exporting classes like `GridExcelExport`, `GridWordExport` and `GridPdfExport` and include the dataSource needed for ChildGrid in the GridProperties object after deserializing them.
 Remaining procedures will be same as the normal grid exporting.

-N> Excel file will be exported in the collapsed state with the expand/collapse icon whereas other file-formats like Pdf and Word will be exported in the expanded state.
+N> Excel file will be exported in the collapsed state with the expand/collapse icon whereas other file-formats like PDF and Word will be exported in the expanded state.

 {% tabs %}